“Social Distancing”: Building a Productive Team Remotely

 “Not commuting is nice, I guess,” says another employee unenthusiastically.
 Visibly disappointed, he explained, “I miss interacting with my co-workers.
 That really kept me focused.
 Plus, I just miss whiteboarding with my colleagues.
 I find that I think much better with a sharpie, whiteboard, and knowledgeable colleague.
 In fact, I worked in the office yesterday because I work better at my desk where everything is set up.”

 So, on balance, is working from home in this COVID-19 world a positive experience or a negative one?
-Without being too much of a lawyer, which I proudly am, it looks like the answer to this question, at least on my team, is “it depends.”
+Without being too much of a lawyer, which I proudly am, it looks like the answer to this question, at least on my remote team, is “it depends.”

 Here are the three actions that can help make it a much more positive and productive experience as your team works remotely.